UTAH-VEXU-Robotics/simulation/README.md

 # gazeboSimulation

-File paths look for repo (gazeboSimulation) stored in a ros package named gazebosim.
+File paths look for repo (gazeboSimulation) it should be cloned in catkin_ws/src/

 add the following to ~/.bashrc